NBR41/go-reqdispatcher/README.md

-# go-reqdispatcher
+# goreqdispatcher
 request dispatcher in go